derive4j/hkt/README.md

 package myorg.data;
 ```

 Note that configuration is handled hierarchically through packages, classes and inner classes.
-That means that would you want to keep your `toX` methods and at the same time have the one for `List` generated in its own package, you could declare a `package-info` as afore mentionned and then annotate the `List` class this way:
+That means that would you want to keep your `toX` methods and at the same time have the one for `List` generated in its own class, you could declare a `package-info` as afore mentionned and then annotate the `List` class this way:
 ```java
 @HktConfig(generateIn = "MyHktList")
 class List<A> implements __<List.µ, A> {...}